haugstrup/babs-stats/README.md

 * Split babs.rb and babs.js into separate components for people that only want an API

-* Use Tipsy for nicer tooltips
-* Bring back interaction for tooltips for sparklines (format them to look nice)

 Possible bar charts:
 * Number of trips per weekday
 * Trip durations per week